Book a Demo

 Step 5: First-Party Data and Self-Reported Attribution

-Add 'How did you hear about us' as a required or optional field in your demo request, contact, and trial signup forms.
+Add 'How did you hear about us?' as a required or optional field in your demo request, contact, and trial signup forms.
 Self-reported attribution is imperfect but provides qa ualitative signal that quantitative tools cannot capture.
 Many sales teams are surprised to learn that a significant share of inbound leads cite content that their analytics gave zero credit for.

 5 Strategies to Actively Leverage Dark Social